looker-open-source/looker-explore-assistant/explore-assistant-backend/README.md

 To use the remote backend you can run `./init.sh remote` instead of `terraform init`.
 This will create the bucket in the project, and setup the terraform project to use it as a backend.

 ### Cloud Function Backend
+* The Cloud Function backend is a production backend

-First create a file that will contain the LOOKER_AUTH_TOKEN and place it at the root.
+* First create a file that will contain the LOOKER_AUTH_TOKEN and place it at the root.
 This will be used by the cloud function locally, as well as the extension framework app.
 The value of this token will uploaded to the GCP project as secret to be used by the Cloud Function.

 If in the `/explore-assistant-backend` cd back to root (ie. `cd ..`) and run the following command:
 ```bash